Ninaiistako ~ Chief Mountain

 The image was taken from a moving aircraft, as Zedekiah piloted the aircraft while simultaneously operating the camera.
 It was taken in unusual atmospheric conditions with a combination of low-hanging cumulus clouds and early morning sunbeams that are both very unique and difficult to predict.
 These beams of sunlight pierced the clouds, illuminating the formations in a beautifully candescent manner.
 Lastly, it is impossible to simply walk up a trail and take the same photograph again.
 This image was very difficult to create, and is truly one-of-a-kind, therefore making it extremely rare.

-Due to the rarity of the image, it is being offered either as part of a numbered and signed, reserved-limited edition of ten (10) prints.
+Due to the rarity of the image, it is being offered either as part of a numbered and signed, reserved-limited edition of Five Hundred (500) prints.

 Suggested Media Substrate